 Similar to how the first block on a blockchain is referred to as the genesis block, a genesis collection is the first NFT collection created by an artist.
-Buying items from a genesis collection is a symbol of early support and usually comes with some added benefits.
-Following the transaction for the digital currency, holders might be treated to early releases, insider info or concert tickets.
+Buying items from a genesis collection is a symbol of early support and usually comes with some added benefits, like access to early releases, insider info or concert tickets.

-While we're familiar with what HODL refers to (holding onto a cryptocurrency for a long time in order to tap into possible future gains), many might not be aware that it has been gifted an acronym of its own.
-We say gifted because the term originated from a typo in a Bitcoin forum.
-HODL has affectionately been expanded to Hold On for Dear Life, encouragement for when markets dip and weak hands consider selling.
+While we're familiar with what HODL refers to (holding onto a cryptocurrency for a long time), many might not be aware that it has been gifted an acronym of its own.
+We say "gifted" because the term originated from a typo in a Bitcoin forum.
+HODL has affectionately been expanded to Hold On for Dear Life.

-A hot topic at the moment, but do you know what it means?
-The metaverse refers to an alternative reality that exists in the digital realm.
-This digital space allows users to work, play, socialize and do business, interacting with others as they do.
+The metaverse, while not an acronym, refers to an alternative reality that exists in the digital realm.
+This digital space allows users to work, play, socialise and do business, interacting with others as they do.
 The metaverse can be described as a combination of VR (virtual reality), AR (augmented reality) and 3D worlds.

 Shill refers to someone promoting a particular cryptocurrency to create excitement for it, usually to their own financial benefit.
 The purpose of shilling a coin is to generate hype that will hopefully lead to mass buying.
 Most platforms frown against shilling as it's essentially part of the same family tree as pump and dumps.

-The opposite of diamond hands, paper hands are quick to sell, often too early.
-Giving in to pressure and volatility, paper hands sell when the financial risk is too high (as opposed to waiting out the dip).
+The opposite of diamond hands, paper hands are quick to sell, often too early, giving in to pressure and volatility.

 P2E stands for play to earn and is a concept in gaming where players can earn an in-game asset that holds value outside of that ecosystem.
 Axie Infinity, for example, is a game in which users can earn AXS, which is traded on many big exchanges.
 Gods Unchained and Evaverse are other P2E games.

 Sometimes referred to as a "rug pull", rug is used to describe a situation where the founders of a project run away with the raised funds.
 These scams are not uncommon in the unregulated world of cryptocurrencies, however, they have become much fewer and far between since the earlier days.
-Their actions often send the crypto price plummeting to zero and cause huge losses among investors.
+Their actions often send the crypto price plummeting to zero and cause huge losses for parties involved.